c4ffein/writings/s/learning-python-as-a-programmer/learning-python-as-a-programmer.md

 - **pip**: The Python Package Installer, used to install packages from PyPI, the more common Python packages repository.
 - **venv**: Built-in module for creating virtual environments that isolate dependencies : it is a good practice to maintain a virtual environment per project, to always have the correct version of your dependencies running with them.

-However, many developers now prefer the more modern solutions from [astral.sh](https://astral.sh), **uv**, that is both an extremely fast pip replacement with rust-based dependency resolution, and a virtual environment manager.
+However, many developers now prefer the more modern solutions from [astral.sh](https://astral.sh), **uv**, which is both an extremely fast pip replacement with rust-based dependency resolution, and a virtual environment manager.

 These newer tools significantly improve performance, dependency management, and developer experience while maintaining compatibility with the Python ecosystem.